-The Department shall require a mining operation to comply with protection standards for fish and wildlife consistent with policies of the Department of Fish and Wildlife, including:
+The Department shall require a chemical process mine to comply with protection standards for fish and wildlife consistent with policies of the Department of Fish and Wildlife, including:

-- (1) Protective measures to maintain an objective of zero wildlife mortality. - (2) All chemical processing solutions and associated wastewater must be covered or contained to preclude access by wildlife, or maintained in a condition that is not harmful to wildlife. - (3) Onsite and offsite mitigation ensuring there is no overall net loss of habitat value. - (4) No loss of existing critical habitat of any state or federally listed threatened or endangered fish or wildlife species. - (5) Any other standard adopted by rule by the Department of Fish and Wildlife applicable to a mining operation.
+- (1) Protective measures to maintain an objective of zero wildlife mortality. - (2) All chemical processing solutions and associated wastewater shall be covered or contained to preclude access by wildlife or maintained in a condition that is not harmful to wildlife. - (3) Onsite and offsite mitigation insuring there is no overall net loss of habitat value. - (4) No loss of existing critical habitat of any state or federally listed threatened or endangered fish or wildlife species. - (5) Any other standard adopted by rule by the Department of Fish and Wildlife applicable to a chemical process mine.